Book a Shore Excursion in Vietnam or Explore Independently? What Cruise Travellers Should Know

 Use this quick checklist:

-• you want a casual outing
+• you are a repeat visitor

-• Choose a shore excursion if:
+• You should book a shore excursion if:

 • your destination requires a long transfer